Nexmo/station/_tabbed/getting-started/app-to-app-call/ios.md

 # How to Make and Receive In App Calls with the Nexmo Client SDK on iOS

-In this tutorial you learn how to use Nexmo Client SDK for iOS, in order to perform an in-app (IP to IP) voice call.
+In this tutorial you learn how to use the Nexmo Client SDK for iOS, in order to perform an in-app (IP to IP) voice call.

 You will create a simple app to make a call and receive a call.